yufanghou/yufanghou.github.io/_pages/about.md

 - 02/2025 I will serve as a best paper award co-chair at IJCNLP-AACL 2025.

 - 01/2025 Our paper "[Grounding Fallacies Misrepresenting Scientific Publications in Evidence](https://arxiv.org/abs/2408.12812)" has been accepted at NAACL 2025 Main Conference.

-- 10/2024 I gave an invited talk "[The AI-Augmented Scientist: Building Computational Models for Effective Knowledge Synthesis and Dissemination](https://gu-clasp.github.io/events/seminars/2024-10-23/)" at CLASP (The Centre for Linguistic Theory and Studies in Probability), University of Gothenburg on October 23rd.

-- 10/2024 Starting in November, I will be joining [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/) as a founding professor for NLP.

-- 09/2024: Our paper "[WikiContradict: A Benchmark for Evaluating LLMs on Real-World Knowledge Conflicts from Wikipedia](https://arxiv.org/abs/2406.13805)" has been accepted at the NeurIPS 2024 dataset and benchmark track.

-- 09/2024: Two papers have been accepted at EMNLP 2024 Main Conference and Findings.

-- 09/2024 I will serve as a senior area chair at NAACL 2025.

-- 09/2024 Our paper about [Holmes](https://holmes-benchmark.github.io/home/) has been accepted at TACL 2024 and will be presented at EMNLP 2024.

-- 09/2024 I will give an invited talk "[WikiContradict: A Benchmark for Evaluating LLMs on Real-World Knowledge Conflicts from Wikipedia](https://arxiv.org/abs/2406.13805)" at the Monthly Wikimedia Research Showcase on September 18th.
-The talk will be streamed live on YouTube and also archived for later viewing on the [Wikimedia Foundation's YouTube channel](https://www.youtube.com/@TheWikimediaFoundation).

-- 09/2024 I will give an invited talk "Fact-checking Misrepresented Science and Evaluating LLMs on Real-world Knowledge Conflicts" at [the Second IBM AI Research Master-class Workshop](https://www.eventbrite.ie/e/ibm-trinity-college-dublin-research-ai-workshop-tickets-1003562681997) in Trinity College Dublin on September 6th.

-- 08/2024 I gave a keynote talk "Reconstructing Fallacies in Misrepresented Science and Argument Mining in the Wild" at [the 11th Workshop on Argument Mining (ArgMining 2024)](https://argmining-org.github.io/2024/).

-- 07/2024 A paper accepted at at the ACL 2024 Student Research Workshop.
-The paper is based on a master thesis project that I co-supervised with Prof. Anya Belz at Dublin City University for their first NLP master program on 2023/2024.

-- 06/2024 I will serve as an area chair at COLING 2025.

-- 06/2024 A paper accepted at ACL 2024 workshop on teaching NLP: I wrote a short paper describing a course shared task that we organized at the Foundations of Language Technology (FoLT) course in 2023/2024 at the Technical University of Darmstadt.
-The shared task focuses on evaluating the output of LLMs in generating harmful answers to health-related clinical questions.

-- 06/2024 I gave an invited talk and participated a panel discussion at the 1st International Conference on Robust Argumentation Machines ([RATIO24](https://ratio-conference.net/)).

-- 05/2024 Three long papers have been accepted at ACL 2024 Main Conference.

-- 05/2024 We have released a massive meta-evaluation benchmark called [Holmes](https://holmes-benchmark.github.io/home/) to evaluate internal embeddings for more than 50 LLMs across 200 datasets, covering a wide range of linguistic competences.

-- 04/2024 I will give an invited talk at the "Anaphora and Predictability" workshop at Pompeu Fabra University.

-- 03/2024 I will serve as a senior area chair at EMNLP 2024.

-- 03/2024 Our paper, "On the Role of Summary Content Units in Text Summarization Evaluation", has been accepted at the NAACL 2024 Main Conference!
-The paper is based on an idea from the [GEM](https://gem-benchmark.com/) human evaluation work group, and all experiments were conducted by the four exceptional student researchers whom Juri and I co-mentored in a software project from the course "Data Analysis Software Project for Natural Language" that I taught at TU Darmstadt in 2022/2023.
-Kudos to all co-authors!

-- 02/2024 I will serve as an area chair at ACL 2024.

-- 01/2024 Our paper on probing the gap between in- and cross-topic generalization of pre-trained language models has been accepted at EACL 2024 Findings.

 ### [News Archive](https://yufanghou.github.io/newsarchive)